FrederickMih/Concert/README.md

 ##  I have build a live musical performance plateform.
-This project has been created as a part of Microverse Collaborative Project.
+This project has created as a part of the Microverse Collaborative Project.

 ## Screenshot
 ![screenshot](./assets/images/night-club-concert.png)